 Except for Liberty University doctoral students, the U.S. Citizenship and Immigration Service does not require international students to enroll in summer classes.
 International students can remain at Liberty, work on campus, enroll in classes, or can travel elsewhere.

 Please note even during summer months you must comply with F-1 regulations.
-This means you may not work off-campus or study anywhere but Liberty unless you have prior authorization from your Foreign Student Advisor that has been added to your I-20 form.
+This means you may not work off-campus or study anywhere but Liberty unless you have prior authorization from your International Student Advisor that has been added to your I-20 form.

 Talk to your CASAS advisor about signing up for Liberty University Online summer classes.
 Make sure they know you are a current residential student and want to take only a few online classes.
 You cannot change to an online program because you will lose your status.